MicrosoftDocs/architecture-center/docs/solution-ideas/articles/azure-devops-continuous-integration-and-continuous-deployment-for-azure-web-apps-content.md

 1. **CD release to staging** - Same as the baseline with 2 exceptions: 1) the build artifact that is downloaded is the Web Deploy Package and 2) the package is deployed to a staging slot in App Services.

-1. **CD release to production** - Same as the baseline with 2 exceptions: 1) the release to production for a Web App swaps the production and staging slot, and 2) the rollback for Web Apps swaps production with staging.
+1. **CD release to production** - Same as the baseline with 2 exceptions: 1) the release to production for a Web App swaps the production and staging slot, and 2) the rollback for Web Apps swaps production and staging slots back.

 1. **Monitoring** - *same as the baseline*

 ### Components

-* [Azure App Service](/azure/app-service/): Azure App Service is an HTTP-based service for hosting web applications, REST APIs, and mobile back ends.
+- [Azure App Service](/azure/app-service/): Azure App Service is an HTTP-based service for hosting web applications, REST APIs, and mobile back ends.
 Azure Web Apps are actually applications hosted in Azure App Service.

-* [Azure Web Apps](https://azure.microsoft.com/services/app-service/web): Quickly create and deploy mission-critical Web apps at scale.
+- [Azure Web Apps](https://azure.microsoft.com/services/app-service/web): Quickly create and deploy mission-critical Web apps at scale.
 Azure Web Apps has many offerings, including [Windows Web Apps](/azure/app-service/overview), [Linux Web Apps](/azure/app-service/overview#app-service-on-linux), and [Web Apps for Containers](https://azure.microsoft.com/products/app-service/containers).

+## Considerations

+This section assumes you have read the [considerations section in Azure Pipelines baseline architecture](../../example-scenario/apps/devops-dotnet-baseline.yml#considerations) and only focuses on the considerations specifics to deploying a workload to Azure App Services.

+### Operational Excellence

+- Consider implementing environments beyond just staging and production to enable things like rollbacks, manual acceptance testing, and performance testing.
+The act of using staging as the rollback environment keeps you from being able to use that environment for other purposes.

 ## Next steps